image (36) (1)

 High-resolution drone maps support the detection and monitoring of environmental damage linked to unauthorized mining activity.

 Illegal gold mining in protected natural reserves presents a complex environmental challenge.
 Beyond the immediate disruption to soil and riverbed integrity, these activities often introduce mercury into waterways and contribute to local deforestation, particularly in ecologically sensitive riparian zones.
+Riparian zones are the natural areas along rivers or streams.
+They often have plants and trees that help protect water quality, prevent erosion, and support wildlife.
 Monitoring such activity on the ground can be difficult due to accessibility and safety concerns.

 This article outlines how drone mapping and photogrammetry were used to document indicators of illegal gold mining in a remote area.
-Through high-resolution maps and 3D models, the presence of hand-dug riverbeds, tree loss, and makeshift shelters near the river was recorded.
-According to a report from a source who prefers not to be named, forest guards were seen chasing away individuals involved in the illegal mining activity.
-This all provided visual evidence to support environmental assessments and response efforts.
+Through high-resolution maps and 3D models, the presence of hand-dug riverbeds, tree loss, and makeshift shelters near the river was recorded, which provided visual evidence to support environmental assessments and response efforts.

 image (35) (1)

 Aerial drone image reveals evidence of deforestation and surface disruption near a riverbed—potential indicators of illegal mining activity in a protected area.
-High-resolution mapping enables detailed visual analysis to support environmental assessment and prevention efforts.
+High-resolution mapping enables a detailed visual analysis

 At the request of local forestry authorities, the nonprofit conducted drone mapping on-site and contributed to the analysis of the data.
-While drone and data training efforts have grown in the region, mapping large landscape corridors still requires access to advanced drone equipment, high-performance computing, and user-friendly photogrammetry software.
+While drone and data training efforts have grown in the region, mapping large landscape corridors still requires access to advanced drone equipment, high-performance computing, and user-friendly photogrammetry software, which is how the charity ended up supporting this mission—by planning, flyijg, and processing the drone data.

 The mission

-The mission itself was planned using Wingtra Hub, and it was flown using a Wingtra One with the RX1RII 42MP Camera.
+The mission itself was planned using Wingtra Hub and flown using a Wingtra One with the RX1RII 42MP Camera.
 The data was then geotagged using WingtraHub and then processed in PIX4Dmatic.

 unnamed (9)